MikeMcPherson/gps-tutorial/README.md

 HelloWorld Tutorial
 https://fprime.jpl.nasa.gov/latest/tutorials-hello-world/docs/hello-world/.
 That tutorial will
-walk the user through the installation process and verify the installation.
+walk you through the installation process and verify the installation.

 For the rest of this tutorial we'll assume you named your project **GpsProject**.